Ali Omar Ader found guilty in Amanda Lindhout kidnapping case

 Ader said that in Mauritius, he tried to tell the man he believed to be his business agent that he was coerced into helping the kidnappers.
 But the man wasn't interested, so he told him what he wanted to hear.

-Prosecutor Croft Michaelson said Ader's testimony was "riddled with inconsistencies" and should be rejected.
+Michaelson said during the trial that Ader's testimony was "riddled with inconsistencies" and should be rejected.

 Ader told the true story of his role in the kidnapping in Mauritius, not in the courtroom, Michaelson said.
 The prosecutor suggested it simply wouldn't make sense for Ader to confess to something he did not do.